-Here are suggested step-by-step guidelines for county assessors to process individual/business (taxpayer) applications in the 2023 assessment year for a Qualified Investment Exemption (QIE).
+Here are suggested step-by-step guidelines particularly for assessors to process individual/business (taxpayer) applications in the 2024 assessment year for a Qualified Investment Exemption (QIE).

-(Idaho taxpayers can elect to claim a QIE from property tax instead of an investment tax credit against income tax.
-These guidelines will be replaced for the 2024 assessment year around the end of 2023/beginning of 2024.)
+(Idaho taxpayers can elect to claim a QIE from property tax instead of an investment tax credit from income tax.
+However, claiming both at the same time is considered a violation of the Code if assessors do not follow these guidelines during the 2024 assessment year.
+The rules for QIE income tax forms change every year because they need to stay current.
+The guidelines for these forms will be updated for the 2025 assessment year, with the expected update by the end of 2024 or the beginning of 2025.)